-E. Unpermitted Development
+D. Unpermitted Development

 Prior to applying for this coastal development permit, some of the development on the site occurred without the required coastal development permit.
-The unpermitted development includes a wooden retaining wall, fill, a low wall, patio and patio furniture placed on the right-of-way that abuts the applicants' property.
+The unpermitted development includes a wall, patio, and plants placed on the right-of-way that abuts the applicant's property.
 Some of this unpermitted development has been discouraging the public from using this segment of the Alamitos Bay Shoreline Trail.